Micha-ohne-el/sugar/README.md

     `pip install -r requirements.txt`.
     These will not be required when this program gets released, they are just required for building and developing Sugar.

-## Running the program
-* Navigate to the project root (`cd ~/Documents/sugar` for example).
-* Run `pip install -r requirements.txt` to install all dependencies in one go.
-* Run `python sugar [args...]`.
-  See the docs for a proper explanation on the commandline arguments.

-## Contributing
-Right now this project is in its babyshoes, so doubt that I would accept any big PRs.
-That being said, any ideas and contributions are very much appreciated!

-You can just submit an Issue or a Pull Request on GitHub if you want to do that.

 ## :)